Undergraduate Honors Guidelines

 Early in Spring semester of the student's senior year, the advisor sets a date for a defense of the thesis that will allow time for adequate revision of the thesis before spring semester grades are due for graduating seniors.

-April 1: Students must be designated as Honors' candidates and entered in SIS (Student Information Services) by the Art History Department Administrative Assistant.
+April 1: Students must be designated as Honors' candidates and entered into Workday by the Art History Department Administrative Assistant.
 The student distributes hard copies of the thesis to the Advisor and Second Reader at least one week before the defense.
 Final text of the thesis, complete with all documentation, bibliography, and illustrations, is submitted to the Advisor and Second Reader (one copy for each reader).
 The thesis must be double-spaced and printed on one side of the page only.
 Both copies must be comb- or spiral-bound.
 Illustrations may be in color or black and white.

 Thesis Defense & Grading